vsevolodiakovlev/toysimlm/README.md

 ## References

-- Pellizzari, M. and Fichen, A. (2017).
-A new measure of skill mismatch: theory and evidence from PIAAC.
-IZA Journal of Labor Economics, 6(1):1–30.
+- Pellizzari, M. and Fichen, A. (2017). *A new measure of skill mismatch: theory and evidence from PIAAC.* IZA Journal of Labor Economics, 6(1):1–30.

- - Zinn, S. et al. (2012).
-A mate-matching algorithm for continuous-time microsimulation models.
-International journal of microsimulation, 5(1):31–51.
+- Zinn, S. (2012). *A mate-matching algorithm for continuous-time microsimulation models.* International journal of microsimulation, 5(1):31-51.